Zolske/notes.zoltankepes.com/gitHubDoc/deploy_update.md

  ---
 ## how to Update
 ### 1. check for updates
-- changes to the site can be made on GitHub, fetch and than up date locale repo
+- changes to the site can be made on GitHub, pull changes from GitHub repo
-`git fetch` `git pull`
+`git pull`

+### 2. push updates
+- as usual / add changes / commit / and push
+`git add .` / `git commit -m "message"` / `git push`